samlisher/midi-osc_pd/README.md

 'Should' install all dependencies and then copy the correct autostart file over.

+You will need to open PD once and under the 'media' tab.
+Set to ALSA-MIDI and save all settings and apply.

 ------------

 Install the Korg Config in the folder here to your NanoKontrol2